Our 2023 Contemporary Fellowship Artist

 The National Gallery Contemporary Fellowship with Art Fund was awarded by an international jury, comprised of: Daniel F. Herrmann, Curator of Modern and Contemporary Projects, National Gallery; Sunjung Kim, President, Gwangju Biennale Foundation; Charlotte Klonk, Professor of Art History and New Media, Humboldt University of Berlin; Patrizia Sandretto Re Rebaudengo, President, Fondazione Sandretto Re Rebaudengo; Chris Stephens, Director, the Holburne Museum, Bath; and Richard Wentworth, Artist.

-Malani has had recent solo exhibitions at the Joan Miró Foundation, Barcelona (2020), Whitechapel Gallery, London (2020), Goethe Institut/Max Mueller Bhavan, Mumbai (2019), Castello di Revoli, Turin (2018); the Centre Pompidou, Paris (2017) and the Stedelijk Museum, Amsterdam (2017) among many others.
-She has also participated in numerous prestigious exhibitions including Documenta 13 (2013) and the Sharjah Biennial 14 (2019).
+Malani has had recent solo exhibitions at AGSA, Adelaide (2022), M+, Hong Kong (2021), the Joan Miró Foundation, Barcelona (2020), Whitechapel Gallery, London (2020), Goethe Institut/Max Mueller Bhavan, Mumbai (2019), Castello di Revoli, Turin (2018); the Centre Pompidou, Paris (2017) and the Stedelijk Museum, Amsterdam (2017).
+She has participated in prestigious group exhibitions including Documenta 13 (2012) and Venice Biennial (2007 and 2005).
 In 2019, Malani became the first Asian to win the prestigious Joan Miró Prize.
-She has also received the Fukuoka Arts and Culture Prize (2013), among other honours.
-Malani’s works are placed in numerous collections including Tate, London, Centre Pompidou, France, Museum of Modern Art, New York, National Gallery of Modern Art, Mumbai, National Gallery of Modern Art New Delhi, and Stedelijk Museum, Netherlands.
+She received the Fukuoka Arts and Culture Prize (2013), among other honours.
+Malani’s works are placed in distinguished collections including Tate, London, Centre Pompidou, Paris, Museum of Modern Art, New York, Kiran Nadar Museum of Art, New Delhi and Stedelijk Museum, Netherlands.